First Time Home Buyer’s Guide to USDA Loans

 The USDA loan is available to buyers of any background.
-The property location is the most important eligibility criteria.
-Beyond that, the buyer must intend to live in the home as their primary residence, and they must have an income that is below 115% of their area’s median income.
+The property location is the most important part of the eligibility requirements.
+Beyond that, the buyer must intend to live in the home as their primary residence, and they must have a household income that is below 115% of their area’s median income.

 Like an FHA loan, there are required fees associated with a USDA mortgage.
 USDA loan fees are different than paying for mortgage insurance on an FHA loan.

 USDA borrowers will pay an upfront fee of 1.00% of their loan amount.
 The buyer does not pay this in cash.
-Rather, it is wrapped into their total loan amount to reduce out-of-pocket costs at closing.
-However, if the borrower wishes to pay the fee in cash up front, they are permitted to do so.
+Rather, it is wrapped into their total loan amount to reduce out-of-pocket closing costs.
+However, if the borrower wishes to pay the fee in cash upfront, they are permitted to do so.